 Apple have already claimed they will be encouraging dual-booting with Windows on their new Intel boxes even if not actively supporting it.

 A better approach would be something similar to their Blue Box virtual machine running Mac OS 9 apps under OS X. As 10.4 will use their new Rosetta technology to run PowerPC apps on Intel this should be simple by comparison.
-The problem here is that they may need to get Microsoft to licence them portions of VirtualPC.
+The problem here is that they may need to get Microsoft to license them portions of VirtualPC.

 iTunes DVD audio-track ripping